 Progress with technology is inevitable, however, we need to make connections between the past, present, and future to create a more sustainable culture and environment.
 Knowledge of craft is being lost as old techniques are misunderstood and thought to be unproductive.
 Learning a new way to make can inspire, encourage and heighten your creative skills.
 Makers can impact society; today creatives have forgotten how to make.
 Due to circumstances, including space, time, focus, inspiration, knowledge, connections, and physical movement.

 Creating requires the want/need to create.
 That drive must exist to develop the habit to recall the satisfaction.
 As for anyone, there are a series of starts and stops that exists.
-For a new maker, some stops can be reduced given the right situation.
+I set out to make something I had not made before to better understand the struggles of a new maker.

 Analyzing and Understanding Research